alecngai/alecngai/README.md

 **Stuff about me:**

-- 👨🏽‍💻 I work at Rally Cry as a Software Engineer!
+- 👨🏽‍💻 I'm currently working at NSUS group Inc as a Fraud Specialist
-- 🌱 I'm currently learning the intricacies of Kotlin!
+- 🌱 Outside of the world of tech, I love pushing myself to develop new skills, ranging from rock climbing, snowboarding, and cooking!
 - 💬 Have an **Idea**?
 Lets **Talk**!
-- 📝 Resume available upon request

 <div align="center">